 Stuffed Eggplant Parmesan

 I’ve been dreaming up this recipe since last year when I created my Sausage Stuffed Zucchini Boats.
-These are easier than making traditional eggplant parm because they use no breadcrumbs, and there is no breading and frying!
-More eggplant recipes I love are Eggplant Rollatini and Eggplant Meatballs.
+These are easier than making traditional eggplant parm because they use no breadcrumbs, and there is no breading and no frying!
+More eggplant recipes I love are baked Eggplant Parmesan, Eggplant Rollatini and Eggplant Meatballs.

-If you love eggplant parmesan these are going to knock your socks off!
-My husband loved these even more than the zucchini actually, but he’s also more of an eggplant guy.
+If you love eggplant parm these are going to knock your socks off!
+My husband loves them!

-Look for medium sized eggplants, white or Japanese would be perfect here.
+Look for medium sized eggplants; white or Japanese would be perfect here.
 You could use any variety as long as they aren’t too large.
-The pulp that gets scooped out goes right back into the stuffing so nothing gets wasted.
+And don’t worry, nothing gets wasted!
+The pulp that gets scooped out goes right back into the stuffing.
 One boat is a complete meal and super filling, you can also serve it with a side salad if you wish!

 Do you peel eggplant before cooking?

 I get asked this a lot and actually, the skin is completely edible!
-Not only that, but it is the most nutrient rich part of the vegetable filled with powerful antioxidants that are great for brain power.
+Not only that, but it’s the most nutrient rich part of the vegetable filled with powerful antioxidants.

 More Eggplant Recipes: